Advising and Academic Success

 Office of Academic Success and Enrichment (ASE)

-The Office of Academic Success and Enrichment provides academic support services in several ways, including by overseeing the Learning Center, offering course-based and skill-based peer tutoring, both in-person and virtually, as well as Supplemental Instruction and the First-Year GUIDE program at the Long Island and New York City campuses.
-ASE also provides convenient and accessible online resources on Canvas through the Finding Success in Online Learning (FSOL) course as well as the many Student Success Modules in various academic and student support courses.
+The Office of Academic Success and Enrichment provides academic support services in several ways, including by overseeing the Learning Center, offering course-based and skill-based peer tutoring, both in-person and virtually, as well as Supplemental Instruction and the Peer Success GUIDE program at the Long Island and New York City campuses.
+ASE also provides convenient and accessible online resources that cover a number of important academic and student success skill topics, available via several Canvas courses and programs.

-The Learning Center helps students meet their academic goals by providing free tutoring and skill-building workshops.
-Experienced peer tutors offer assistance in a wide range of undergraduate courses, some graduate courses, and skill-building subjects, such as time management and study skills, in a one-on-one, online, or small group setting.
-Learning Center peer tutors are also available to meet with students virtually through a dynamic online tutoring platform.
-For additional information, please visit nyit.edu/tutoring.
+The Learning Center helps students meet their academic goals by providing free in-person and online tutoring.
+Experienced peer tutors offer assistance in a one-on-one or small group setting.
+Learning Center peer tutors are available to meet with students in-person on both the New York City and Long Island campuses or virtually through a dynamic online tutoring platform.
+For additional information, please visit nyit.edu/learningcenter.

-Academic Skills Workshops are available to help students develop and/or strengthen academic skills that are essential for success in college.
-Our professional staff are available to work with students, one-on-one or in a small group setting, on skills such as time management and test-taking strategies.
+Academic Skills Workshops are available to help students develop and/or strengthen academic skills that are essential for success in college and after.
+Our professional staff are available to work with students, one-on-one or in a small group setting, on skills such as time management and study strategies.
 These workshops highlight foundational skills to help students find success outside of course content.
-For additional information, please visit nyit.edu/tutoring.
+For additional information, please visit nyit.edu/ase.

 Academic Department Services